Law Firm Lead Follow Up: Why "I'll Call Them Back Later" Kills Your Pipeline

 The “I’ll Call Them Back Later” Problem (And Why It’s Killing Your Pipeline)

+Law firm lead follow up is the silent killer of your client pipeline.
 You know the phrase.
 You’ve probably said it yourself.

 It sounds harmless.
 Reasonable, even.
 You’re in the middle of a deposition.
 You’re meeting with a client.
 You’re reviewing discovery.
 The receptionist hands you a message slip.
 You glance at it, nod, and set it down.